zammad/zammad-documentation/api/ticket/index.rst

    .. warning::

-      Ticket endpoints depend on on group permissions if the user you're using is an agent.
+      Ticket endpoints depend on group permissions if the user you're using is an agent.
 Because of this tickets may or may not be available.

 List